jayremnt/facebook-scripts-dom-manipulation/README.md

 ## Checkpoint Issues

-While using these scripts, totally sometimes you will get a Facebook Checkpoint if rapidly perform so many actions.
+While using these scripts, sometimes your Facebook account may get Checkpoint due to rapid actions.

-I will not responsible for any checkpoint issues.
+I will not take responsibility for that situation, use it at your own risks.